danger/peril/README.md

 [per·il](https://en.oxforddictionaries.com/definition/peril) **ˈperəl** _noun_

-1.  serious and immediate danger. _"their family was in peril"_
+1.  serious and immediate danger. _"their family was in peril"_.

 ---